UPBGE/UPBGE-Docs/source/manual/editors/properties/index.rst

 #################

 .. figure:: /images/editors-properties-tabs.png
+   :figwidth: 100%

-   The Properties editor header.
+   Properties editor header

 The properties editor is an essential part of the development process.
 There, you can change almost all properties of the selected object, scene, camera, etc, like:

 - The screen resolution;
 - Frames per second;